joemoose/psiops/docs/damage.md

 Once all segments are marked off the clock, the incapacitated team member is stabilized.
 Remove the medical supply you used from your inventory.

+### Stabilized

-Stabilized operators are back on their feet and combat-effective, though not at peak form, with **0 HP**.
-Until you’re patched up at a *rally point*, any damage immediately reduces your HP below zero, triggering another *wound roll*.
+Once you're *stabilized*, you're back on your feet and combat-effective, though at **0** HP.
+Until you're *patched up* at a *rally point* and recover lost HP, any damage you take immediately reduces your HP below zero, triggering a *wound roll*.
 See the next section.

 ## Rally Point

-Once per mission, your squad can fall back to a designated *rally point* to regroup.
-The rally point is a location where you and your team members can rest and replenish supplies.

-Your rally point is typically a concealed, defensible position.
-The GM will tell you where it is if your squad decides to fall back and regroup during the mission.
+Once per mission, your squad can fall back to a designated *rally point*.
+The rally point is a location where you and your team members can rest and regroup.
+A rally point is typically a concealed, defensible position.
+The GM will tell you where it is if your squad decides to rest and regroup during the mission.

+!!!
+Important

-There are enough supplies at the rally point for your squad to rest and resupply **once** during the mission.
+There are only enough supplies at the rally point for your squad to rest and regroup **once** during the mission.

 ### Rest and Regroup

-Reaching the rally point automatically resets the following effects:
+Reaching the *rally point* automatically resets the following effects:

-- You lose your current *momentum*, and it resets to its starting value of **2** points.
+- You lose your current *momentum*, which resets to its starting value of **2** points.
 If you have fewer than 2 momentum, it increases to 2.
-- Reactivate any *neural weapons* that are no longer usable.
+- Any *neural weapons* that are no longer usable reactivate.
 - Remove all *panicked* and *locked-in* effects.

 Additionally, you may choose **one** benefit from the following options: